Frost-group/Nick/README.md

 0002 = Forcefield development for OBT.
 Folder set up as a MD run folder, and the forcefield parameters are in OBT.ff/ .
 This follows the FF2 scheme from Morena et. al. J Phys Chem

 0003 = Calculation of partial charges for different arrangements of oligomers of OBT, using ChelpG

+0004 = population calculations using the heavy atom terminations, for which we have the crystal structures
+	_Sn = terminated with SN-(CH3)3